alifuatsahin/epfl-thesis-template/template/main.typ

   subtitle: "The Lab Name / Subtitle Goes Here",
   name: "Author Name",
   img: image("./img/rlc-cover1.jpg"), // 'cover_day' or 'cover_night' for EPFL campus images otherwise use image("path/to/your/image.jpg")
   font-type: "Segoe UI" // or any other font you prefer (e.g., "Suisse Int'l" if you want to get the template look.
+(Default: "Segoe UI")
 )

 // 2.
 Setup the Document Base logic